aehlke/tag-it/README.markdown

 duplicate tags during the widget initialization.

 If the **allowDuplicates** option is enabled, this will not be triggered.

+By default it will visually highlight the existing tag, unless you return *false* in your callback.

 ### onTagClicked (function, Callback)